9515391831/AI/README.md

 Deep learning AI is able to learn without human supervision, drawing from data that is both unstructured and unlabeled.

 <img src='https://corpnce.com/wp-content/uploads/2019/08/AI-Ml-Dl-Ds.jpg'>

+# Data science

+Data science is a "concept to unify statistics, data analysis and their related methods" in order to "understand and analyze actual phenomena" with data.

+It uses techniques and theories drawn from many fields within the context of mathematics, statistics, computer science, domain knowledge and information science.